Catallactic/catallactic-site/docs/litepaper.md

 ### 3.5.
-Triggering a New Industry
+A New DeFi Industry

-The whole crypto infrastructure can be reused to enable a new industry that brings fundraising, transactions, payments, insurance, lending, investment, trading and related financial DeFi Services.
+Despite the crypto industry is not been created with the real economy in mind, most of the existing tools can be reused to enable a new industry that brings fundraising, transactions, payments, insurance, lending, investment, trading and related financial DeFi Services for real economy amd real consumers.